K-Regret Queries Using Multiplicative Utility Functions: Case Studies

 \end{proof}

 Therefore, given a set $\mathcal{F}$ of CES functions, the maximum regret ratio $mr\_regret_{\mathcal{D}}(\mathcal{S}, \mathcal{F})$ satisfies:

 We can see from this bound that, when $k$ decreases or $d$ increases, the maximum regret ratio is expected to increase.
 For simplicity, we say that this bound grows in a scale of $O(\frac{1}{k^{\frac{1}{d-1}}})$.
-This bound is tighter than the bound $O(\frac{1}{bk^\frac{b}{d-1}})$ obtained in~\cite{kessler2015k} since $0<b<1$.
+This bound is tighter than the bound $O(\frac{1}{bk^\frac{b}{d-1}})$ obtained in a previous study~\cite{kessler2015k} since $0<b<1$.